|

 - each painting has audio commentary by the artist

-- the total run time is about 45 minutes
+- the total run time is about 45 minutes for each

 - provision for an overview of all the paintings